blockchain-etl/ethereum-etl/README.md

 MSCK REPAIR TABLE erc20_transfers;
 ```

-Note that BIGINT is 8-byte signed integer in Hive https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-IntegralTypes(TINYINT,SMALLINT,INT/INTEGER,BIGINT)
+Note that DECIMAL type is limited to 38 digits in Hive https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Types#LanguageManualTypes-decimal
-so integers greater than 8 bytes will be null.
+so values greater than 38 decimals will be null.

 ### TODOs